I didn’t think wand vibes were my thing—until I met the Magic Wand Plus and it blew my mind.

 I haven’t been so excited about a new powered toy since I got into pulsator & thruster reviewing.
 Not owning a quality wand like this was a huge void in my toy collection—one that I’m thankful the Magic Wand Plus has filled.

 I’m not giving up on good bullet vibes, but the Magic Wand Plus is so big, and so easy.
 It’s simple for me to get off on.
 I now understand how well-deserved the Hitachi Magic Wand’s reputation is.
 Speeds 2 and 3 of the Plus are a game-changer for me!
-When I use the Magic Wand Plus, I feel pampered; it’s like a spa treatment for my vulva.
+When I use the Magic Wand Plus, I feel pampered; it’s sensual, it’s erotic, and basically it just feels really damn good.

 Really, I can’t recommend the Plus enough: It’s an affordable way to experience the original Magic Wand, but with a body-safe silicone head and 4 power levels.